I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 Usually, unless the humidity in the house is very dry, they need to be misted.

-This is one reason we like the opaque tops that come with the Home Microgreens Trays.
+This is one reason we like the opaque tops with the Home Microgreens Trays.
 You can see what is going on with the seeds without disturbing them.

 The carrot seeds in the photo above are germinating but are not ready to come out of the blackout.